 The Brady Bunch Hour was an over-the-top variety show that lasted nine episodes.
 The Brady Brides, a series revolving around Marcia and Jan's marriages, lasted one season.
 Finally, The Bradys was a soap opera-esque series that lasted six episodes, but somehow managed to have three different theme songs.

 5. Star Trek

 While The Brady Bunch is known for its failed revivals, Star Trek has had great success in relaunching its brand.
-While not technically revivals, there have been four live-action series since the first one debuted.
+While not technically revivals, there have been many live-action series since the first one debuted.
 Let's also not forget about the several successful movies and animated series that featured some of the original cast.

 6. The Munsters

 The Munsters was brought into color in the late 1980s with The Munsters Today, which aired in syndication for three seasons.
 No one from the original cast decided to reprise their roles.

 The Adventures of Ozzie and Harriet was one of the first successful television shows, premiering at the start of the industry and lasting until 1966.
 After 434 episodes, Ozzie and Harriet Nelson weren't ready to let it go.
 In 1973, Ozzie's Girls premiered, which showed the couple renting out their sons' rooms to two women.
 Hilarity ensued for one season.

 People can not get enough Dragnet.
 The original radio show was brought over to television in 1951.
 The original TV series ran for eight seasons and 276 episodes.
 After it wrapped, the show was revivied in 1967, 1989 and 2003, with a feature film in 1987.